DallanQ/lost_ruins_of_arnak/QA.md

 [buying-an-artifact-and-then-using-the-travel-icon](https://boardgamegeek.com/thread/3323542/buying-an-artifact-and-then-using-the-travel-icon)

-> After buying an Artifact you can resolve its effect immediately, ignoring the cost of paying a Tablet.
+> After buying an Artifact, you can resolve its effect immediately, ignoring the cost of paying a Tablet.
 But I want to use the Plane icon.
 Is that possible?

 No, you cannot use the Plane icon immediately after buying an artifact.
 When you purchase an artifact, you can resolve its effect right away, but this is considered part of your main action for the turn.
 As the rulebook states, "When you buy an artifact, you get to resolve its effect.
 That effect might be another action, like sending an archeologist to dig at a site.
 All this is considered to be part of your main action for the turn."
 (Rulebook Page 12)